nabijaczleweli/tarta-crust/README.md

 	a config for dnsmasq and a weekly cronjob by default.

 ## rrd_graph
-Generates rrd graphs, in a vaguely modelled after OMV's.
+Generates rrd graphs, vaguely modelled after OMV's.

 See `rrd_graph_config.sh` for configuration – default
 	rrd database location is `/var/lib/rrdcached/db/$(hostname)`,